 To enter the election process, you first need to put yourself up for nomination.
 This is a simple online procedure that involves you logging into the Elections voting website using your College login and then choosing which position you would like to stand for.
-The link for this is imperialcollegeunion.org/vote.
+The link for this is imperialcollegeunion.org/vote

-Once you have put yourself forward as a candidate, you will be asked for the username of a fellow student to 'second', or support, your nomination.
+Once you have put yourself forward as a candidate, you will be asked for the username of a fellow student to 'second' or support your nomination.
 Your 'seconder' will receive an email notification and won't need to take any further action if they're happy to support your nomination.
-Nominations open at Noon on Wednesday 16 May and close at 23:59 on Wednesday 23 May.
-Once the nomination period closes there will be a period in which neither nominations or campaigning is permitted.
+Nominations open at noon, Wednesday 27 May and close at 14:00, Friday 5 June.
+Once the nomination period closes, there will be a period in which campaigning is not permitted -Candidates are encouraged to review this Candidate Pack and other training material.